 The Sandbloms sued, claiming that as a result of Timber Tree’s negligent services, the silver maple tree in the front yard suffered permanent and irreversible damage, thereby reducing the value of their property as a whole.
 Pursuant to G.L.
 1956 § 34-20-1, they sought twice the value of the tree and three times the value of the wood.
 Timber Tree counterclaimed for the outstanding balance due for services rendered.

-Held: The Court, rejecting Steve’s testimony that the tree was healthy as not credible, found that the silver maple was not a healthy tree when it was topped.
+Held: The Court, rejecting Steve’s testimony that the tree was healthy, found that the silver maple was already a diseased tree when it was topped.
 Steve’s expert was unable to quantify how much of the tree’s condition was caused by prior rot or prior improper pruning.
 The expert’s damage calculation thus was rejected.

 Despite Timber Tree’s suggestion that perhaps the tree was not worth further substantial investment, Steve chose to proceed with the request to “top off” the maple.
 Steve said he expected the silver maple would be “topped” to get tree growth away from electrical wires.
 Timber Tree’s owner described the work to be performed as the removal of “sucker growth.”

 Instead, Timber Tree trimmed so much growth from the silver maple that was nothing but two bare trunks.
-But because there was no photographic evidence of the condition of the silver maple prior to the trimming, the Court could only conclude from the evidence that the silver maple was not a healthy tree when it was topped.
+But because there was no photographic evidence of the condition of the silver maple prior to the trimming, the Court could only conclude from the evidence that the silver maple was not healthy before it was topped.